tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 If you're using JSFiddle, you'll have to click "Run".
 The background colour for the div should currently appear red.
 Next, add the JavaScript:

 {% highlight js %}
-// use either 'avg' or 'gimp'
-var algorithm = 'gimp';
+// use either 'averaged' or 'luminosity' var algorithm = 'luminosity';
 // the selector ID you wish to affect var selector = document.getElementById('alert');